Salesforce Validation Rules: 20 Real-World Examples Every Admin Should Know

 - Vague error messages.
 "Invalid" tells nobody anything.

-- Forgetting that validation rules don't enforce on integrations by default.
+- Forgetting that validation rules do not enforce on integrations by default.
 Add Apex-level enforcement for paths that bypass them.

 - Using